Misted Double Glazing: How to Fix Condensation Between Window Panes

 🔍 Enlarge

-A KJM installer removing the internal glazing beads.
+A KJM installer safely removing the internal glazing beads.
 We simply extract the failed glass and slot a brand new, A-rated unit directly into your existing frame.

 Because the window frame and the glass are actually two completely separate components, our installers can perform a direct “glass replacement.”
-We carefully unclip the retaining beads from your existing frame, remove the heavy, water-logged failed unit, and safely slot a brand new, Argon-filled, highly energy-efficient glass unit directly in its place.
+Specifically, we carefully unclip the retaining beads from your existing frame, remove the heavy, water-logged failed unit, and safely slot a brand new, Argon-filled, highly energy-efficient glass unit directly in its place.

-It takes a fraction of the time, causes zero mess to your interior decor, and costs significantly less than a full window replacement.
+Ultimately, it takes a fraction of the time, causes zero mess to your interior decor, and costs significantly less than a full window replacement.

 5. Frequently Asked Questions